rylid-umil/NewUnits-Suggestions-And-Content-Supplies/README.md

 # NewUnits-Suggestions-And-Content-Supplies
-This is where you can input sprite, sounds, content suggestions, etc for my mod rylid-umil/NewUnits
+This is where you can input sprite, sounds, content suggestions, etc for my mod rylid-umil/NewUnits if you want to add stuff, submit an issue and i'll add you as collaborator

 Do not delete readme.md